 Café Paris is a typical French bistro located in a glorious 19th-century building near the Rathaus.
 The restaurant’s art nouveau design and excellent food make this French café special.

-Locals and tourists alike flock to Café Paris from breakfast to dinner.
+Locals and tourists alike flock to Café Paris from breakfast to dinner to eat classic Parisian food.
 We chose to sit at the bar, a perfect spot for an excellent night of dining and relaxation.

 Café Paris is located at Rathausstraße 4, 20095 Hamburg, Germany.